-I don’t think it is at all fair to indiscriminately deem all “vegan leathers” as equal, because as I will explain in this article, they most certainly are not.
-There IS a lot of green-washing when it comes to synthetic vegan leathers, and this highlights even more that when looking for vegan leather that is kind to the environment and truly adherent to vegan ethics, natural textiles are the only way to go.
+Due to the questionable methods and materials used to make synthetic leather, we believe that when looking for vegan leather that is kind to the environment and truly adherent to vegan ethics, natural textiles are the only way to go.
 Of these natural materials used to make vegan leather, cork is one of the most durable and most beneficial to the environment.
 Let's dive deeper in to find out why.

-Vegan or Green-Washing?
+Vegan Leather: Environmentally Friendly or Green-Washing?

 In an interview with the Sydney Morning Herald, Bonnie Murthy, co-director of one of the most well-known ethical retailers in Australia, echoes this sentiment.
 She states, "The majority of the vegan market is still caught up in seasonal fashion which almost by definition is unsustainable, for example, built-in obsolescence, seduction of new more 'fashionable' looks, short product life, etc." She continues, "While sustainability is central to the true vegan philosophy, in practice it often runs a poor second to the animal-free element".
 (4)

 Synthetic "vegan leather," although often touted as being a cruelty-free option, is not an environmentally-friendly product in any way.
-Although it does not directly utilize animal product, it causes environmental destruction, heavy pollution, and harm to humans and animals alike.
+Although it does not directly utilize any animal product, it causes environmental destruction, heavy pollution, and harm to humans and animals alike.
 In an article entitled "Vegan Leather Isn't As Ethical As You Think," the authors explain that synthetic leather is usually made from two materials - PVC and polyurethane.

-Both PVC and polyurethane are petrochemical products, meaning they are made from chemical derivatives of petroleum, or crude oil.
+Both PVC and polyurethane are petrochemical products, meaning they are made from chemical derivatives of petroleum, that is, crude oil.
 Petroleum extraction requires drilling for oil using oil rigs, which are increasingly dangerous and risky, and run the risk of spilling crude oil into our ocean.
 PVC and polyurethane are, in essence, two types of plastic.
 Polyvinyl chloride (PVC) was often used in the past to make hard plastic pipes, and polyurethane (PU) is known for its use in cushions and mattress foam.
 Both are highly toxic materials, which we will look more into in just a second.

-What Exactly Are PVC and PU?
+Synthetic Vegan Leather Materials: What Exactly Are PVC and PU?

 PVC was used extensively in past years to make synthetic leathers, but now PU is being more commonly used.
 This is due to chemical toxicity hazards that have led to a demand for the phase-out of PVC.